dssg/hitchhikers-guide/sources/curriculum/setup/software-setup/setup_session_guide.md

 !!! info "PRO tip"

-    You might also want to install the microsoft python extension, which provides some additional features such as improved auto-completion when coding in python.
+    You might also want to install the microsoft python extension, which provides some additional features such as improved auto-completion when coding in python and the jupyter extension, which allows to use jupyter notebooks without the need of a jupyter server.

 ### Editing Files Remotely Over SSH